noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam.md

   - each API request is authenticated and authorized via IAM
   - recorded by AWS CloudTrail as it crosses the AWS API interface
   - All of the API endpoints support HTTPS and use TLS encryption

+### Access Control

+#### Tags

+- Tags enable customizable key-value pairs, such as a project name or an environment type, to identify IAM principals and AWS resources.

+#### RBAC

+- implemented by creating policies for each job function.
+- Identities such as IAM users, groups of users, or an application can assume these policies via roles

+#### ABAC

+- implemented via tags attached to users, roles and resources
+- policies can be designed to allow operations when the principal's tag matches the resource tag

 ## integrations